RaviTeja110820/aws/AWS Essentials.md

 ***AWS Local Zones*** are a type of AWS infrastructure deployment that place compute, storage, database, and other select services closer to large population, industry, and IT centers, enabling you to deliver applications that require single- digit millisecond latency to end-users.

+> **Run low-latency** applications at the edge Build and deploy applications close to end users to enable real-time gaming, live streaming, augmented and virtual reality (AR/VR), virtual workstations, and more.
+Simplify hybrid cloud migrations Migrate your applications a near by while still meeting the low-latency requirements of hybrid deployment.

 >***AWS Snowball*** is a device that enables you to transfer large amounts of data into and out of AWS.

 ***Amazon Kinesis Data Streams (KDS)*** is a massively scalable and durable real-time data streaming service….
 The data collected is available in milliseconds to enable real-time analytics use cases such as real-time dashboards, real-time anomaly detection, dynamic pricing, and more.